minzart/sunrise-oath/glossary/law.md

+Love is never greeted.
+Love is never graceful.
+Love is never found.
+Love is never wrong.

+* * *

 # Players and Organizers of the Waterloo Chapter of the Rise Magic League of the Oath Sign of the Way (PO-loo-RML of the OSW)

 ## Who